The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 And now?
 First of all, new sellers will have enough to do improving the existing listing, running ads, optimizing them, and generating reviews.
 Because even though the product is now theoretically orderable, it can still be quite a struggle to increase sales enough to improve the ranking or qualify for the Buy Box.

-Once the product is doing well, the assortment should be expanded.
-Some points of this Amazon FBA manual will no longer apply, but others will remain.
+However, once the product is performing well, the product range should be expanded.
+Then some points of this Amazon FBA guide will no longer apply, but others will remain.
 Gradually, Amazon sellers will establish their own workflow and continue to professionalize.
 However, two points still need to be addressed.

 16. To-do: Checking for FBA errors

 With Fulfillment by Amazon, the e-commerce giant has created an extremely helpful service for many sellers.
-However, even though Amazon has already automated many processes, there are still people working in the logistics centers.
+But even though Amazon has already automated many processes, there are still people working in the logistics centers.
 And people make mistakes.
-For example, items can be damaged or incorrectly logged, or a customer may not return a return.
+For example, it can happen that items are damaged or incorrectly logged, or that a customer does not return a return.
 In such cases, Amazon must compensate the FBA seller.
 However, the online giant does not provide guidance or assistance to track down such errors.

 To do this, sellers would need to analyze up to 12 FBA reports – an extremely time-consuming task!
 It is easier with appropriate tools like Lost & Found.
 This tool analyzes all processes in the background and reports discrepancies directly to the seller.
 All the seller has to do now is copy the pre-formulated text into Seller Central and open a ticket with Amazon.
 If there are issues with the refund, the experienced SELLERLOGIC staff are also available to assist with communication at any time.